csmc-vaneykjlab/QCeltis/README.md

 ![MS1 TIC CV% Plot](https://github.com/vegesnam/QCeltis/assets/87665957/6447f8ed-c446-4772-8693-333eef06d746)

 When a grouping file is provided, TIC CV% is calculated across samples within each provided group and the 'TIC CV Threshold' is applied.
-If any group doesn't pass the threshold, the group is labelled as a 'FAIL' and this indicates an inconsistent TIC pattern within the samples of the group.
+If any group isn't within the threshold, the group is labelled as a 'FAIL' and this indicates an inconsistent TIC pattern within the samples of the group.

-##### Spectral Ratio
+#### Spectral Ratio

 <ins>Spectral Ratio Line Graph:</ins>